For more information contact:

 Records Retention and Disposition

-Completed Nonservice Pay Authorization forms contain confidential information (e.g., social security numbers).
+Completed Nonservice Pay Authorization forms contain confidential information (e.g., Workday Supplier IDs).
 Departments must ensure the protection of the records during the retention period and reduce the documents to an illegible condition at destruction.
 See BPPM 90.01 and 90.05 regarding University records retention and disposition requirements and management of confidential records.

 Nonservice Pay Authorization Form

-The Nonservice Pay Authorization form is available in PDF format on the Procedures, Records, and Forms (PR&F) website at:
+The Nonservice Pay Authorization form is available in PDF format on the Procedures, Records, and Forms (PR&F) website.

 The following instruction numbers are keyed to the sample in Figure 1.
 Sections not described are considered self-explanatory.

 Enter a sequential departmental control number, which is a reference number for the documented transaction.
 Enter the date the form is prepared.